CHRISCARLON/os-cordon/README.md

 # OSCordon

-A Python library for working with Ordnance Survey's NGD Trasnport colletion and creating buffer zones USRNs (Unique Street Reference Numbers) and associated Road Links.
+A Python library for working with Ordnance Survey's NGD Trasnport colletion and creating buffers for USRNs (Unique Street Reference Numbers) and associated Road Links.

 Construct more detailed geometries from bounding boxes.